Whether you’re a hiring manager, an internal recruiter or the owner of a small business at some point you’ll be faced with cold calling a candidate.

 When you’re sourcing candidates for executive and specialized roles, research is absolutely imperative.
 Doing your homework means more than simply reviewing candidates’ resumes and work samples.

-Rob Long, Workable’s VP of Growth — who worked as successful recruiter — suggests also looking into your candidates’ LinkedIn, Twitter, Instagram and any social account where they are more likely to have a public following.
+Rob Long, Workable’s VP of Partnerships — who worked as a successful recruiter — suggests also looking into your candidates’ LinkedIn, Twitter, Instagram and any social account where they are more likely to have a public following.
 You can find these social accounts easily with Workable’s People Search.

 “This is where you can gauge an individual’s voice, their interests and even their wants and needs,” says Long.